Sonic Prime: Plot

 Along the way, he befriends the respective versions of his friends and helps them with their problems, including Nine, the New Yoke City version of Tails who has grown bitter and untrusting due to not having Sonic to help him with bullies, Rusty Rose, the New Yoke City version of Amy who was converted into a cyborg by the Chaos Council and struggles to figure out her loyalties, and Dread, the No Place version of Knuckles whose obsession with claiming his realm's shard as his personal treasure ends up alienating him with his crew.

 Later, Sonic's arch-rival Shadow the Hedgehog, who managed to avoid Green Hill's destruction by using Chaos Control, reluctantly agrees to help him.
 Once the Chaos Council's plans for domination begin to endanger the Shatterverse, the natives of each world join the war against them and work with their counterparts.

-Eventually, the Paradox Prism is reassembled, but Nine, worried that restoring the primary universe could destroy the Shatterverse and out of anger at Sonic for projecting the original Tails onto him, takes the Prism for himself, wanting to use it to terraform the Grim into a new home.
+Eventually, the Paradox Prism is reassembled, but Nine, worried that restoring the primary universe could destroy the Shatterverse and out of anger at Sonic for projecting the prime Tails onto him, takes the Prism for himself, wanting to use it to terraform the Grim into a new home.
 However, use of its power threatens the stability of the other Shatterspaces.
 Believing that the remaining Prism energy from Sonic's body could be the key to stabilizing the Prism, he creates an army of robotic versions of Sonic and his friends to hunt him down and extract it from him, although it will kill him in the process.
 This forces Sonic, Shadow and the rest of the Shatterverse's inhabitants to form a truce with the Chaos Council to stop Nine.
 Ultimately, after a climactic battle, Sonic and Nine make amends after the latter realizes the consequences of his actions, Rusty sides with the resistance after bonding with the other Amy variants: Thorn Rose and Black Rose, Dread lets go of his obsession and appoints Black as the new captain of the crew, and the Chaos Council are banished to the void for their misdeeds.
 Sonic then decides to use his energy to restore Green Hill and stabilize the Shatterspaces, allowing them and their inhabitants to continue existing, although doing so nearly kills him.
 After saying goodbye to the Shatterverse denizens, Shadow gets Sonic to the gateway in time and they return to the battle with Eggman before the shattering.
 They manage to stop him from obtaining the Prism.